 As we stock up to keep ourselves comfortable and safe at home for the next few weeks to months, you also need to consider stocking up food for our dogs as well.
 Hoarding or panic buying more than is needed is unnecessary, but buying enough to ensure that your dog is fed for a month or two is what dog owners should be doing.

 Stock up on more than just their food.
-Any medications, treats, or specialty items they need regularly you'll want to make sure you have at least one month's supply of.
+Any medications, treats, or specialty items like toys they need regularly you'll want to make sure you have at least one month's supply of.
 Not one year's supply.
 Remember, there are other dog owners out there too who also need to make sure their dogs have what they need.

 Think Ahead for In Case of an Emergency

 You should always have an emergency preparedness plan in place for your pet, but right now things are so incredibly unpredictable so it is even more important to have such a plan.
 Be prepared with who can help care for your pet and how in the case that you couldn't be there for them suddenly.
 Maybe a close friend or nearby family member would be willing to be your emergency pet caretaker?